oracle/graal/truffle/docs/Inlining.md

 compilation unit.
 This, in turn might slow down compilation, notably in the post partial evaluation phases since larger graphs take more time to optimize.
-It may also improve performance (removed calls, optimization phases have a bigger picture) or hurt performance (e.g. graph too big to optimize correctly or to compile at all).
+It may also improve performance (removed calls, optimization phases have a bigger picture) or hurt performance (e.g., graph too big to optimize correctly or to compile at all).